72 Hours (Golden Girls): Plot

-Later, Rose is sitting at the kitchen table with Blanche lamenting her situation.
-She says, "This isn't supposed to happen to people like me," implying it would make more sense for someone who isn't a good person to have this type of scare.
-Blanche asks Rose if she is implying that she (Blanche) should be in her position; Rose says no. Blanche yells at Rose and says that "AIDS is not a bad person's disease, Rose!
-It is not God punishing people for their sins!"
-Dorothy, Blanche and Sophia gather over coffee at the kitchen table decide to support Rose regardless of her test results, with Sophia drinking out of one of Rose's R cups.
+Later, Rose talks with Blanche at the kitchen table and says, "This isn't supposed to happen to people like me."
+Blanche challenges Rose's assumption and angrily tells her that AIDS is not "a bad person's disease" and not a punishment for sin.
+Dorothy, Blanche, and Sophia then agree to support Rose regardless of her results; Sophia demonstrates this by drinking from one of Rose's marked cups.